Wills, Trusts, Probate & Estate Administration

 Whether you are making plans to organise your personal affairs, or have been chosen as the executor or beneficiary of someone else’s will, Clough & Willis’ team of expert wills and probate solicitors are here to help you.

 We pride ourselves on providing a personal and friendly service, using clear, plain and jargon-free language.
 We understand how difficult and stressful these situations can be, and are committed to providing you with the support you need.

-Our private client team consists of Nicola Finbow, Rhianna Bateson, Ryan Browne and Rafia Faruk all with extensive experience.
-Nicola and Rhianna are specialist solicitors and are members of the Society of Trust and Estate Practitioners (STEP), further underlining their expertise in this area of law.
+Our private client team consists of Nicola Finbow, Ryan Browne and Rafia Faruk all with extensive experience.
+Nicola is a specialist solicitor and member of the Society of Trust and Estate Practitioners (STEP), further underlining their expertise in this area of law.

 Our solicitors will be on hand to provide you with assistance throughout the process, supported by our secretarial team.
 We do not operate using a call centre model, with all of our cases handled from start to finish by the same solicitor that you meet at the outset.